MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

+* New currency: BLXS Blockscart

 = 2.32 20190109 =

 * New currency: Acorn Collective OAK
 * New currency: Bitcoin Zero BZX
+* Bitwasp library, that handles HD wallets, updated to v1.0.
+This requires PHP7.

 = 2.31 20181228 =